Deep Learning for Detecting Robotic Grasps: Deep Learning for Grasp Detection: System and Model

 \section{Deep Learning for Grasp Detection: \\ System and Model}

+\newTxt{ In this work, we will present an algorithm for robotic grasp detection from a single \RGBD view.
+Our approach will be based on machine learning, but distinguish itself from previous approaches by learning not only the weights used to rank prospective grasps, but also the \emph{features} used to rank them, which were previously hand-engineered.

+We will do this using deep learning methods, learning a set of \RGBD features which will be extracted from each candidate grasp, then used to score that grasp.
+Our approach will include a structured multimodal regularization method which improves the quality of the features learned from \RGBD data without constraining network structure. }

-In our system for robotic grasping, the robot first obtains an RGB-D image of the scene containing objects to be grasped.
+In our system for robotic grasping, as shown in Fig.~\ref{fig:graspOverview}, the robot first obtains an \RGBD image of the scene containing objects to be grasped.
 A small deep network is used to score potential grasps in this image, and a small candidate set of the top-ranked grasps is provided to a larger deep network, which yields a single best-ranked grasp.

-The robot then uses the parameters of this detected grasp to plan a path and grasp the object.
-We will represent potential grasps using oriented rectangles in the image plane, with one pair of parallel edges corresponding to the robotic gripper \cite{JiangICRA2011}.
+\newTxt{ In this work, we will represent potential grasps using oriented rectangles in the image plane as seen on the left in Fig.~\ref{fig:graspOverview}, with one pair of parallel edges corresponding to the robotic gripper \cite{JiangICRA2011}.
+Each rectangle is thus parameterized by the X and Y coordinates of its upper-left corner, its width, height, and orientation in the image plane, giving a five-dimensional search space for potential grasps.
+Grasps will be ranked based on features extracted from the \RGBD image region contained inside their corresponding rectangle, aligned to the gripper plates, as seen in the center of Fig.~\ref{fig:graspOverview}. }

+To translate a rectangle such as that shown on the right in Fig.~\ref{fig:graspOverview} into a gripper pose for grasping we find the point with the minimum depth inside the central third (horizontally) of the rectangle.
+We then use the averaged surface normal around this point to determine the approach vector for the gripper.
+The orientation of the detected rectangle is translated to a rotation around this vector to orient the gripper.
+We use the X-Y coordinates of the rectangle center along with the depth of the closest point to determine a grasping point in the robot's coordinate frame.
+We compute a pre-grasp position by shifting 10 cm back from the grasping point along this approach vector and position the gripper at this point.
+We then approach the object along the approach vector and grasp it.

 Using a standard feature learning approach such as sparse auto-encoder \cite{SAE}, a deep network can be trained for the problem of grasping rectangle recognition (i.e., does a given rectangle in image space correspond to a valid robotic grasp?).
 However, in a real-world robotic setting, our system needs to perform \emph{detection} (i.e., given an image containing an object, how should the robot grasp it?).
 This task is significantly more challenging than simple recognition.